ongr-io/ElasticsearchBundle/Resources/doc/crud.md

 ## Repositories

 In addition manager provides repository access, which enables direct access to the elasticsearch type.
-Repositories represents a documents.
+Repositories represents a document.
 Whenever you need to do any action with a repository to get it:

 ```php